Compiling SFML with CMake

 clean |

-Removes all the object files produced by a previous compilation.
-You generally don't need to invoke this target, except when you want to recompile SFML completely (some updates may mess up with object files already compiled, and cleaning everything is the only solution). |
+Removes all the object files, libraries and example binaries produced by a previous build.
+You generally don't need to invoke this target, the exception being when you want to completely rebuild SFML (some source updates may be incompatible with existing object files and cleaning everything is the only solution). |

 install |